Binley, Coventry

-Binley is a suburb in the east of Coventry, England.
+Binley is a suburb on the eastern edge of the city of Coventry, West Midlands, England.
 Binley evolved from a small mining village on the outskirts of Coventry to a large residential area composing private residences and council-owned properties.
 It is famous for the Binley Mega Chippy, which is located within Binley.

+Binley is part of the ward of Binley and Willenhall, which had a population of 17,774 at the 2021 census.